-Herbicide Product/A (lb ai/A) Weed Location When to Apply Remarks and Paragraphs Arsenal Habitat (imazapyr) 1% solution to foliage or 2 qt/A aerial applied to foliage or 12 oz/gal as a cut stump treatment immediately after cutting Wildlife openings and wildlands.
-August or September but apply anytime saltcedar is found.
-Plants should have green leaves (foliar application).
+Herbicide Product/A (lb ai/A) Weed Location When to Apply Remarks and Paragraphs Arsenal Habitat Stalker (imazapyr) 1% solution to foliage or 2 qt/A aerial applied to foliage or 12 oz/gal as a cut stump treatment immediately after cutting Wildlife openings and wildlands.
 Thoroughly wet foliage.
 Do not cut down and remove for at least three years following foliar treatment or regrowth will occur.
-Apply with MSO type adjuvant at 1 qt/A for foliar application or 0.5 to 1% for backpack sprayer or 0.25% v/v NIS.
+Apply with MSO-type adjuvant at 1 qt/A for foliar application or 0.5 to 1% for backpack sprayer or 0.25% v/v NIS.
 Avoid drift and contact with desirable plants.
 Do not contaminate surface water.
-Garlon 4 (triclopyr) 25% v/v + petroleum oil (1 qt + 2 qt) Non-cropland as basal bark or cut stump.
+Garlon 4 (triclopyr) 25% v/v + petroleum oil (1 qt + 2 qt) (1 lb/A) Non-cropland as basal bark or cut stump.
 Treatment in late fall or early spring are most successful; otherwise any time when the bark is not frozen.
 Do not spray over open water or irrigation ditches.
 Complete coverage around the stem or over the cut stump is required for good control.
-Do not allow runoff to puddle.
+Do not allow spray runoff to puddle.

-SPURGE, LEAFY

-Extension Bulletins W-765, "Leafy Spurge Identification and Control", W-866, "Integrated Management of Leafy Spurge", and W-1088, "Leafy Spurge - Biology, Ecology and Management" provide additional information.
+SPURGE, LEAFY Extension Bulletins W-765, "Leafy Spurge Identification and Control", W-866, "Integrated Management of Leafy Spurge", and W-1088, "Leafy Spurge - Biology, Ecology and Management" provide additional information.